coding-for-reproducible-research/UoE-workshop-template/index.md

 ## Start course

-If you are unable to attend any of the dates above the [notes for these course are available here](https://uniexeterrse.github.io/workshop-template-test/contents.html) and are freely available to work through in your own time.
+If you are unable to attend any of the dates above the [notes for this course are available here](https://uniexeterrse.github.io/workshop-template-test/contents.html) and are freely available to work through in your own time.
 Please note that you will need to have completed the set up instructions above.

 ## Acknowledgements